HaxeFoundation/nekovm.org/www/pages/doc/mod_neko.md

 nekotools server
 ```

 This should start the local server, by default, on the `localhost` on port `2000` so you can browse the configuration page by visiting <http://localhost:2000/server:config>.
 Change the server base path to your website directory and you can start browsing it.
-If it contains `.n` neko bytecode files, they will be loaded and executed just like Apache `mod_neko` is doing.
+If it contains `.n` Neko bytecode files, they will be loaded and executed just like Apache `mod_neko` is doing.

 ## Linux Installation